 BMW M4 review - MPG, CO2 and Running Costs

-Given the astounding performance of the M4, it provides decent on-paper efficiency.
-However, use its full potential and you can expect mammoth fuel and tyre bills
+Decent on-paper efficiency, but use the M4 Competition's full potential and you can expect mammoth fuel and tyre bills

 Compared with the old M3 Coupe – which used a large naturally aspirated V8 – the M4 is actually quite fuel-efficient.
 The twin-turbocharged 3.0-litre six-cylinder unit is around 25 per cent more economical.

-The BMW M4 is a high-value, high-performance car that attracts an unsurprisingly high insurance grouping of 42.
+The BMW M4 Competition is a high-value, high-performance car that attracts an unsurprisingly costly insurance grouping of 43.
 That said, insurance experts Thatcham gave the car a five star rating for its theft protection.
 All versions of the M4 get a Category 1 alarm and immobiliser, while deadlocks come as standard.
 However, there's no tracking device fitted, so we'd recommend forking out for an approved device for added security.